-It’s happening, Bachelor fans!
-Colton Underwood has picked the four women whose families he wants to meet, and we get to watch it all unfold during hometown dates on February 25.
-We all know how real the drama, tears, and intimacy can get, but what about the actual family visits?
+Next stop!
+Bachelor and Bachelorette fans know hometown dates can make or break a couple during the season.
+The drama, tears and intimacy can get very real during the whirlwind love stories, but what about the actual family visits?
 Do they really live in the beautiful houses we see on TV?
 Are all of the girls’ parents truly amazing chefs?
 We have all the dirt on hometown dates below!

-If the Bachelor contestants’ family homes feel a little too perfect to be real, they probably are.
-While some contestants do bring their dream guy to their parents’ real house, others opt to borrow a friend, neighbor, or relative’s house or even to have production rent a place for the special meeting.
-“I have heard that some people will do their hometown in a different house,” former Bachelorette Andi Dorfman revealed to HuffPo in 2016.
-“Like an uncle’s house or a rich grandfather’s house.”
+If the Bachelor contestants’ family homes feel a little *too* perfect to be real, they probably are.
+While some contestants do bring their dream guy to their parents’ real house, others opt to borrow a friend, neighbor or relative’s house or even have production rent a place for the special meeting.

-Do the contestants’ families really cook for the Bachelor?
+Do the Contestants’ Families Cook for the Bachelor?

-Oftentimes, the Bachelor enjoys a nice home-cooked meal while visiting his contestants’ families.
-But how home-cooked are those dinners?
+Often, the leading guy or gal enjoys a nice home-cooked meal while visiting his contestants’ families.
+But are those dinners actually made with love?
 “They ask you, do you want your mom and dad to cook something?”
 Andi explained, but not every family has a great chef on deck.
-“Like I remember Nikki [Ferrell, on Juan Pablo’s season] had her mom cook this big roast.
-And I’m like, ‘uhhh, my mom doesn’t really cook.'”
+“Like, I remember Nikki [Ferrell, on Juan Pablo Galavis’ season] had her mom cook this big roast.
+And I’m like, ‘Uhhh, my mom doesn’t really cook.'”

-In that case, they can choose to have the visit catered, courtesy of production.
-“My mom talked to one of the producers and she wanted to do a big sushi love boat,” Andi revealed.
+In that case, they can choose to have the visit catered, courtesy of the production team.
+“My mom talked to one of the producers, and she wanted to do a big sushi love boat,” Andi revealed.
 While production totally would have let her do it, Andi was against the idea (though she’s had second thoughts after how the season ended).

-Contestants always seem super emotional when they arrive at home with their new man, and that’s because they haven’t spoken to their family in months since filming began.
+Contestants always seem super emotional when they arrive at their homes with their new love interest, and that’s because they haven’t spoken to their family in months since filming began.
 And yes, that means they didn’t get to call to chat with their family about their new potential boo or to prep them about what to say to him!